George John Smith: Legislative Council

 Smith was appointed to the Legislative Council in 1907, and was a member from 1907 to 1914 and 1920 to 1932.

 Other activities

-Smith purchased Riverlaw from Hugh Murray-Aynsley in 1905, a substantial property and homestead on the Heathcote River at the bottom of Rapaki Track.
+Smith purchased Riverlaw from Hugh Murray-Aynsley in 1905, a substantial property and homestead on the Ōpāwaho / Heathcote River at the bottom of Rāpaki Track.
 He enlarged the house and added a third storey.
 After his death, Riverlaw was for many years used by the YWCA.
 On 6 September 1984, the house was registered with the New Zealand Historic Places Trust (since renamed to Heritage New Zealand) as a Category II heritage place, with registration number 3728; Riverlaw was regarded as one of the finest colonial homes in Christchurch.
 It was significantly damaged in the 2011 Christchurch earthquake and demolished soon after.

 Smith was for many years a member of the Board of Governors of Canterbury College (1903–1907, 1913–1917, 1920–1946).
 He was Chairmen of the Board of Governors from 1928 to 1932.

 In 1935, he was awarded the King George V Silver Jubilee Medal.